 MULLEN, James -- is the father of Silas below.
 Thanks to Charlotte O. for these pictures :) Helps make Montgomery County LIVE :) kbz

 MULLEN, Silas Kenworthy - was born in Montgomery County 30 March 1848 and died Aug 5, 1913 son of James (see his photo) and Rebecca Mikles) - he is buried in Darlikngton IOOF Cemetery.
-His wife, Emma Tribbett is buried in Greenlawn Cemetery (28 Feb 1850 - 27 March 1939)
+His wife, Emma Tribbett is buried in Greenlawn Cemetery (28 Feb 1850 - 27 March 1939) -- Thanks to Charlotte O. for these pictures :)

 MURRAY, Melody (thanks Kat W D)